renke999/PerturbScore/README.md

 pip install -r requirements.txt
 ```

-Then run the  `scripts/run_meta_net.sh` script to train PerturbScore on `imdb_bert_rand` dataset, Feel free to uncomment the script to train other models you want.
+Then run the  `scripts/run_meta_net.sh` script to train PerturbScore on the `imdb_bert_rand` dataset, Feel free to uncomment the script to train other models you want.

 ```bash
 ./scripts/run_meta_net.sh